ShalaQweghen/py_scrabble_gui/README.md

 ### Playing against computer

 Computer goes through permutations of letters on its rack and picks the valid move with the most points.
 A turn for computer takes about 1 minute 30 seconds (on i5 1.6 GHz with 8 GB RAM) depending on the computer.

+### Save a game
+If a game is saved during a LAN multiplayer game, it can be later loaded as a normal multiplayer game on a single machine.

 ### Screenshots